Tutorial: Create and use a custom image for Virtual Machine Scale Sets with the Azure CLI

 Create a scale set from the image

-Create the scale set using az vmss create using the --specialized parameter to indicate the image is a specialized image.
+You create a scale set using az vmss create.
+If you're using a specialized source VM, add the --specialized parameter to indicate it's a specialized image.

-Use the image definition ID for --image to create the scale set instances from the latest version of the image that is available.
-You can also create the scale set instances from a specific version by supplying the image version ID for --image.
+When you use the image definition ID for --image to create the scale set instances, you create a scale set that uses the latest version of the image that is available.
+If you want a specific version of the image, make sure you include the image version ID when you define the --image.

 az vmss create \